guardian/editorial-tools-integration-tests/README.md

 });
 ```

+*To use Cypress' lovely interactive suite, run `scripts/dev.sh`.

 ## To add a new test to a service already being tested

 To do this, find the test suite or the service from within `cypress/integration`,